Blog Comparisons15 Best Aha! Alternatives for Product Teams in 2025

 • Prioritization frameworks

-• Feedback form (only on enterprise)
+• Feedback form (only on enterprise plan)

 • Single Sign-On